dimitri/pgcopydb/docs/tutorial.rst

-To copy Postgres users, a privileged connection to the target database must be setup, and to include passwords, a privileged connection to the source database must be present as well.
+To copy Postgres users, a privileged connection to the target database must be setup, and to include passwords, a privileged connection to the source database must be setup as well.
 If it is required to limit these privileged connections to a minimum, then the following approach may be used:

 ::